-This is the standard URL that all YouTube channels use.
-It uses your unique channel ID, which are the numbers and letters at the end of the URL.
+This is the standard URL that YouTube channels use.
+It uses your unique channel ID, which is the sequence of numbers and letters at the end of the URL.

 A custom URL is a shorter, easy-to-remember URL that you can share with your audience.
-Custom URLs are assigned to qualifying channels and can be based on your current display name, your legacy username or your linked, verified web domain.
-You can check whether you've claimed a custom URL in your advanced account settings.
+These can be based on your current display name, legacy username or your linked and verified web domain.
+You can check if you've claimed a custom URL in your basic info setting.

 Learn how to get a custom URL for your channel.

 Depending on when your channel was created, it may have a username.
 Usernames are no longer required for channels today, but you can still use this URL to direct to your channel – even if your channel name has changed since you chose your username.
 Existing usernames can't be changed.

 You can share a shorter version of your legacy username URL by removing '/user', such as